artic-network/website/_resources/mpxv/mpxv-sequencing-guide.md

 ### Primer schemes for amplicon schemes

 [Amplicon sequencing of](https://www.protocols.io/view/monkeypox-virus-multiplexed-pcr-amplicon-sequencin-5qpvob1nbl4o) MPXV relies on a set of PCR primers (typically divided into two pools) that tile across the genome.
 Given the large genome size (200kb), a large amplicon fragment size (typically 2000, 2500 or 5000 bases) is targeted to divide the genome into 100, 80 or 40 fragments respectively.
 Generally speaking, longer amplicon schemes produce a result that results in more even sequencing coverage.
 However, as there are fewer long fragments in a typical sample than short fragments, this comes at the expense of sensitivity (i.e. samples with higher Ct values do not sequence as well).
+Uneven coverage from preferential amplification can be mitigated to a limited extent by changing the relative quantities of primers used during PCR, as shown in [this protocol from BCCDC/ARTIC](https://www.protocols.io/view/bccdc-artic-mpox-v2-3-4-2500bp-amplicon-generation-n2bvj34nnlk5/v1).

 <div class="pagebreak"> </div>